eosnetworkfoundation/telegram-bot/README.md

 The goal is full test coverage, not because we chased a number, but because we exhaustively tested all intended functionality.

 ## Inputs
-This lambda receives two primary inputs, SNS event payloads delivered by AWS and user-defined environment variables to configure the script.
+This lambda receives two primary inputs, AWS Simple Notification Service (SNS) event payloads delivered by AWS and user-defined environment variables to configure the script.

 ### Environment Variables
 This lambda is configured entirely with environment variables to make deployment in AWS easy.